programsam/binkjs/README.md

 ### JPlayer

-I pull [jPlayer](http://jplayer.org/) from a CDN location, but then I use a specific theme to make it fit into the BINK layout as a floating bar down at the bottom.
+BINK uses a custom build/config for  [jPlayer](http://jplayer.org/) so that it fits into the BINK theme--specifically so that it's a floating navbar on the bottom of the page you can deal with.

+### MySQL

+[binkjs.sql](./binkjs.sql) is the schema that is required to be in the database for you to use BINK.